TheMonHub/LumiFramework/README.md

   system APIs.
 This eliminates the burden on developers to research, select, and integrate these complex foundational components from scratch, ensuring a stable and performant base.

 * **Modularity & Developer Control:** Lumi is built with supreme modularity in mind.
-It is provided as both **static and share libraries**, offering unparalleled flexibility in how you link it to your project.
-Unlike monolithic frameworks that often dictate your application's entire architecture, Lumi adapts to *your* application's logic.
+It is provided as **static libraries**, Unlike monolithic frameworks that often dictate your application's entire architecture, Lumi adapts to *your* application's logic.
 It provides granular, lower-level access, empowering you to easily swap out default implementations, integrate other third-party libraries seamlessly, or inject your own custom solutions precisely where your application demands it.